 For modelling purposes, the surcharge pit in DRAINS has been modelled as a single pit.
-For hydrological purposes and to ensure that the system has enough outlet capacity to surcharge the 1% AEP overland flow, four (4) grated kerb intel pits have been provided (Pit A01/01, A01/02, A02/01 and A02/02).
+For hydrological purposes and to ensure that the system has enough outlet capacity to surcharge the 1% AEP overland flow, two (2) grated kerb intel pits and grated trench drain have been provided (Pit A01/01, A01/02).